 Q: How much will this cost?

 Unfortunately, that is a lot like asking a car salesman how much a car will cost?
 Do you want a Honda Civic, Minivan, Corvette, SUV, or Mercedes?
 It all depends on what your specific needs are.
-Large web sites that are completely customized down to every detail with complex database driven backends and functionality are going to require a larger investment than a basic lead generation site.
+Large web sites that are completely customized down to every detail with complex database driven backend and functionality are going to require a larger investment than a basic lead generation site.